code-not-art/template/README.md

 # Interactive Code-Art Development Template

-Fork this template to start a new generative art sketch in a convenient interactive environment!
+Use this to develop your own generative art algorithms!

 Write your code-art algorithm and watch it render in real time in the browser.
 Interact with the canvas to change input parameters to see changes to the generated art.
 Use the psuedo-random number generated provided by the [@code-not-art/core](https://github.com/code-not-art/core) drawing library to add random effects.
 Cycle through different random generator seeds for both the image and its random colour selections.
+When you are ready to share your work, this app is ready to be hosted as a static web page.

 All this and more with these few simple steps!

+This template is mostly a wrapper around [@code-not-art/sketch](https://github.com/code-not-art/sketch), if you want to see what is happening under the hood.

 ## Steps